 If you have additional questions or just want more time to discuss your options, we are happy to stay as long as necessary.

 - How long can I count on the price quoted?

-Quotes are good for the calendar year in which they are issued.
+Quotes are good for the 30 days after they are issued.
 The choice to replace your home’s doors and windows is a big decision and we want you to have the time you need to make a decision.
 We will never pressure you into making a quick decision.
 It’s also not necessary to come to the showroom for an additional appointment unless you want to, and we offer the same volume discount to everyone.

 - How do I choose between all the options for new doors?